How to identify the dead cone in the top-quark jet: Theoretical Considerations

 which vanishes for $\gamma\to 0$, as by a Lorentz boost into the rest frame the two particles at rest would clearly not radiate.
 On the other hand, the $|A|^2$ term remains large in the limit $\gamma\to 0$ in comparison to the $|B_1|^2$ term.
 We conclude that for the b-quark emitted in the top-quark decay in the forward direction the radiation from the $\widehat{tb}$ dipole nearly vanishes.
 This property opens the possibility to obtain separately the gluon radiation pattern of the stable top-quark represented by the $|A|^2$ term in Eq.~\eqref{FKhozeOtt}.

-As the two jets produced by the top and the b-quark cannot be separated directly if they are parallel, we consider the possibility to determine the momentum spectra of the gluons at larger relative angles $\gamma$ and extrapolate the results so obtained to the angle $\gamma=0$.
+As the two jets produced by the top- and the b-quark cannot be separated directly if they are parallel, we consider the possibility to determine the momentum spectra of the gluons at larger relative angles $\gamma$ and extrapolate the results so obtained to the angle $\gamma=0$.
 The same should also apply for the final momentum spectra of partons or hadrons as they are generated by the further evolution of the primary gluon.
 If the $\widehat{tb}$ dipole does not radiate gluons, neither partons nor hadrons will evolve from this source.
-In this way the momentum spectrum corresponding to a stable top quark can be obtained by extrapolation.
+In this way the momentum spectrum corresponding to a stable top-quark can be obtained by extrapolation.

 We note that in the leading approximations Eqs.~\eqref{FKhozeOtt}, \eqref{termB} the momentum spectrum factorizes from the angular distributions and the momentum spectrum changes with angle $\gamma$ only in magnitude not in shape, but this does not hold in general.
 For parton and hadron spectra, besides the $\gamma$ dependence in Eq.~\eqref{B1average} there is also a change of the dipole radiation with this angle $\gamma$ as a consequence of the jet evolution.
 The extrapolation function for the parton and hadron momentum spectra will be determined here from the MCEG.